hengshuaiyao/HengshuaiYao.github.io/README.md

 Backend server extract structured data, send it back and display on user's phone:
 <video src="videos/Receipt_details.mp4" width="640" height="400" autoplay controls preload></video>

-Store search and catalog search
+Store search and catalog search (the girl on skype is Reka our App and UI designer)
 <video src="videos/store search catalog search.mp4" width="640" height="400" autoplay controls preload></video>

 Catalog we built (shown is Json format.
 The json files was injected to a MySQL database)